Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target-vec.md

 {% endtabs %}

 ## Implementation Methods for Target VEC   <a id="implementation-methods-for-target-vec"></a>
+The Target VEC extension retrieves the relevant Target experiences for your app through a single network request.
+Offers are retrieved via this network call and applied automatically on the targeted screens.
+It should be noted that no network requests are made to retrieve VEC experiences as the user navigates through multiple screens of the app.

+The default behavior of the extension is to make a synchronous network request (blocking call) at the time of Application launch.
+You can use Launch to control the behavior of this network request to meet your application behavior.

 ### Auto-Fetch Target Activities
+This is the default behavior where a network request is initiated automatically by the Target VEC extension.
+You can use one of the following options to make this request a blocking call or an asynchronous request.

 #### Fetch in a blocking call (background is OFF)
+When selected Target VEC extension makes a network request as a blocking call on App launch.
+Offers are applied immediately and there is no flicker in the app.
+This is the default behavior of the extension.

 #### Fetch in an asynchronous mode (background is ON)
+When selected Target VEC extension makes a network request in the background on App launch, but does not block the app from loading.
+If you have experiences authored on the home screen of your app, this will cause flicker as the offers may not always be available before the app screen is rendered.

 ### Fetch Target Activities Programmatically